 Create the right impression on social media

-How often we ought to post, and how often we ought to do it was a topic recently discussed here on the blog.
-Most people and companies do not post enough content to get attention, and a few post way too much and are seen as spammers.
+How we ought to post, and how often we should do it was a topic recently discussed here on the blog.
+Most people and companies don’t post enough content to get attention, and a few post way too much and risk getting seen as spammers.

 (because most connections will not see most of your posts)

-But not allowing the problems of volume to creep in.
+– But not letting the problems of volume occur.

 (Problems such as posting irrelevant posts, or posts with insufficient accompanying notes attached).

-If we listen to ‘social media mentors’ they are likely to have guidelines.
-For example it is common to see standard recommendations of posting between 2 and 10 times a day, with the posts spaced out by using software such as Hootsuite or Buffer.
+If we listen to ‘social media mentors’, they’re likely to have guidelines.
+For example, it’s common to see standard recommendations of posting between two and ten times a day, with the posts spaced out by using software such as Hootsuite or Buffer.

-This is general advice, and is good advice.
-If we are busy with other things (aren’t we all?) we can fall into the trap of posting articles that are uninformative or off-message.
-Our short notes attached to the post, which ought to be used as a guide and conversation starter, can turn into one liners (so we can post to Twitter and LinkedIn at the same time).
+This frequency is general advice and is good advice.
+If we’re busy with other things (aren’t we all?) we can fall into the trap of posting articles that are uninformative or off-message.
+We attach short notes to the post, which ought to be a guide and conversation starter.
+With time pressure, they can turn into one-liners (so we can post to Twitter and LinkedIn at the same time).

-The problem is that posting can get sloppy over time, and many of your followers will not tell you that your message is becoming less relevant to them.
+The problem is that posting can get sloppy over time.
+Many of your followers won’t tell you that your message is becoming less relevant to them.